Company van tax: BiK tax rates for diesel and electric vans, plus all the rules explained

-Her Majesty's Revenue & Customs (HMRC) offers a variety of tax options, depending on how a van is used by a business.
+In regards to business-related taxes, Her Majesty's Revenue & Customs (HMRC) offers a variety of tax options, depending on how a van is used by a business.
 If it's solely used for work purposes, then no tax at all will be levied.
 This includes 'insignificant private use', which is used to describe trips such as making a detour to the shops for a coffee on your way to work, or a visit to the dentist during business hours, for example.
 HMRC sees this as having no discernible 'Benefit-in-kind' (company cars pay BiK tax because they are often used for journeys other than the commute to work), so there's no tax to pay.

 However, once you get into the realms of use beyond work (private usage, which includes trips to the shops), then BiK kicks in and you'll have to cough up.
 As already mentioned, all panel vans are taxed at the same rate, so whether you're driving a small Citroen Berlingo, mid-sized VW Transporter or full-size Ford Transit, the tax you pay will be identical.